Argentina v England (1986 FIFA World Cup): Second half

-It was the second half of the match that was to see the two incidents for which the game was to become both famous and infamous.

 The "Hand of God"

 Six minutes into the second half, Maradona cut inside from the left and played a diagonal low pass to the edge of the area to teammate Jorge Valdano and continued his run in the hope of a one-two movement.
 Maradona's pass was played slightly behind Valdano and reached England's Steve Hodge, the left midfielder who had dropped back to defend.

 Hodge tried to hook the ball clear but miscued it.
 The ball looped off his foot and into the penalty area, toward Maradona, who had continued his run.
 England goalkeeper Peter Shilton came out of his goal to punch the ball clear.
 Maradona, despite being 8 inches (20 cm) shorter than the 6-foot-1 (1.85 m) Shilton, reached it first with his outside left hand.
 The ball bounced into the goal.
 Referee Ali Bin Nasser of Tunisia said he did not see the infringement and allowed the goal.

 Maradona later said, "I was waiting for my teammates to embrace me, and no one came...
 I told them, 'Come hug me, or the referee isn't going to allow it.'"

 At the post-game press conference, Maradona facetiously commented that the goal was scored "un poco con la cabeza de Maradona y otro poco con la mano de Dios" ("a little with the head of Maradona and a little with the hand of God"), after which it became known as the "Hand of God" goal.
 The goal helped intensify the footballing rivalry between the two nations.
-Cesar Luis Menotti said, "People said, 'Great!
+Cesar Luis Menotti, the former head coach of Argentina, said, "People said, 'Great!
 Better, much better, that the goal was so unjust, so cruel, because it hurt the English more.'"
-In the 2019 documentary film directed by Asif Kapadia, Maradona linked the event to the Falklands War: "We, as Argentinians, didn't know what the military was up to.
-They told us that we were winning the war.
-But in reality, England was winning.
-It was tough.
-The hype made it seem like we were going to play out another war.
-I knew it was my hand.
+In the 2019 documentary film directed by Asif Kapadia, Maradona linked the event to the Falklands War: "I knew it was my hand.
 It wasn't my plan but the action happened so fast that the linesman didn't see me putting my hand in.
-The referee looked at me and he said: 'Goal.'
+The referee looked at me and he said: 'Goal'.
 It was a nice feeling like some sort of symbolic revenge against the English."